Hryniak v. Mauldin and the Future of the Litigation Process (9 Minute Read)

 Summary Procedures

 Before getting to trial, there is always a point where I discuss with my client whether or not a “summary” procedure (where evidence is submitted in writing, by affidavit, following by oral argument in front of a judge) might be used in place of a full trial.
 In B.C., there are different procedures for “summary judgment” and “summary trial.”
-Ontario
+Ontario, on the other hand, does not have a separate summary trial rule – their summary judgment rules encompasses elements of both summary judgment and summary trial.

 That distinction is worth keeping in mind when considering the Supreme Court of Canada’s recent decision in Hryniak v.
 Mauldin, 2014 SCC 7, which was released on January 24, 2014.
 While many of the same principles that apply to the summary judgment procedure in Ontario also apply to the summary procedures we have in B.C., the rules themselves are slightly different.